eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 ```
 X infers MyType: name=ID;
 ```
-resulting in the following interface in the AST:
+resulting in the following interface in the semantic model:
 ```
 interface MyType extends AstNode {
     name: string
 }
 ```
-Please note that an `interface X` is no longer present in the AST.
+Please note that an `interface X` is no longer present in the semantic model.

 It is important to understand that the name of the parser rule and the name of the type it infers work on two separate abstraction levels.
 The name of the parser rule is used at the *parsing level* where types are ignored and only the parsing rule is considered, while the name of the type is used at the *types level* where both the type and the parser rule play a role.
-This means that the name of the type can be changed without affecting the parsing rules hierarchy, and that the name of the rule can be changed - if it explicitly infers or returns a given type - without affecting the AST.
+This means that the name of the type can be changed without affecting the parsing rules hierarchy, and that the name of the rule can be changed - if it explicitly infers or returns a given type - without affecting the semantic model.

-By inferring types within the grammar, it is also possible to define several parser rules creating the same AST node type.
-For example, the following grammar has two rules `X` and `Y` inferring a single AST node type `MyType`:
+By inferring types within the grammar, it is also possible to define several parser rules creating the same semantic model type.
+For example, the following grammar has two rules `X` and `Y` inferring a single semantic model type `MyType`:
 ```
 X infers MyType: name=ID;
 Y infers MyType: name=ID count=INT;
 ```
-This result in the creation of a single interface in the AST 'merging' the two parser rules with non-common properties made optional:
+This result in the creation of a single interface in the semantic model 'merging' the two parser rules with non-common properties made optional:
 ```
 interface MyType extends AstNode {
     count?: number